hyperledger-labs/harmonia/src/adhara/interop-service/crosschainInterop/README.md

 4. Party B constructs a Corda transaction attestation proof, using it as proof that the trade cancellation was started on the Corda network.
 5. Party B executes a crosschain function call on the Ethereum network to perform the trade cancellation which, after successful verification of the proof, cancels the trade and payment leg hold on the Ethereum network.

-The DvP settlement use case flow for starting cancellation of a trade on the following Ethereum network:
+The general crosschain DvP settlement use case flow for starting cancellation of a trade on the following Ethereum network:

 1. Party A and Party B agree to settle a DvP trade via off-chain orchestration.
 2. Party A places the delivery leg securities on hold on the Corda network.